DigitalPainting/DigitalPainting/Assets/Digital Painting/Docs/CreatePlugin.md

 ```

 Note the use of the \[Expandable\] attribute here.
 This is a useful attribute that does two things.
 Firstly, it makes the attribute in the Inspecter expadandable, when expanded it will display the editor for this attribute type.
 Secondly it optionally marks the attribute as required.
 If `isRequired` is set to true then Digital Painting will display an error in the inspector if no value is provided.

+## Settings Scriptable Objects

+The classes that extend the `GenericSettingSO` provide the code needed to validate a setting and the plugin configuration.
+Each setting will carry a suggested value that will be used to configure the plugin.
+In the above example we see that we have two settings objects, one for the Skybox and one for the Sun prefab.
+The implementations of these classes simply implement the `TestName`, `ActualValue` and `Fix` methods.
+This is the minimum needed to create an Settings object, the role of these methods is:

+`TestName`: returns a human readable name for the setting that will be used in the UI
+`ActualValue`: a getter and setter for the value that is set in Unity
+`Fix`: a default method used to fix the plugin setup to use the suggested values.

+Some plugins will also want to override the `ValidateSetting(Type validationTest)` method.
+The default solution provided will work in cases where we only need to check that a setting matches the selected value and if the suggested value is a prefab, it has been instantiated in the scene (when required).
+For more complex validation steps override this method.

 # Plugin Manager